96 and 97 Modifiers

 Adding the Modifier to the Patient Case

 Once turned on in the Company Fee Schedule, select the appropriate modifier.
+Modifiers selected on the patient's case will be added to SOAP 1.0 and 2.0 notes.

 - While on the patient’s chart, click Patient Info.